Third-party apps may request access to perform different actions using your X account.

-Apps with read access to your Twitter account will have the ability to:
+Apps with read access to your X account will have the ability to:

-- posts: View your posts (including details such as the number of times a Tweet has been viewed and the interactions others have with a Tweet) and Tweets from accounts you follow on your timeline, including any protected Tweets.
+- posts: View your posts (including details such as the number of times a post has been viewed and the interactions others have with a post) and posts from accounts you follow on your timeline, including any protected posts.

 Read and Write

-Apps with read and write access to your Twitter account will have access to view your information as described in the Read section above, and will also have the ability to:
+Apps with read and write access to your X account will have access to view your information as described in the Read section above, and will also have the ability to:

 Profile information: Update your profile information for you.

-posts: Post posts and media on your behalf, delete Tweets for you, and engage with Tweets posted by others for you (for example, like, un-like, or reply to a Tweet, Retweet, etc.).
+posts: Post posts and media on your behalf, delete posts for you, and engage with posts posted by others for you (for example, like, un-like, or reply to a post, Repost, etc.).

 Account settings: Manage your account settings for you.